CUBRID/cubrid-manual/en/admin/config.rst

      The clone cache stores deserialized XASL to reuse it instead of discarding.
 The **max_plan_cache_clones** is a parameter that sets the maximum number of cloned cache entries a single plan can hold, and its default value is set to 1000.
 When a plan is deleted, its clones are also deleted.

 **xasl_cache_time_threshold_in_minutes**
-     **xasl_cache_time_threshold_in_minutes** is a parameter that determines the time threshold for deciding whether to reuse (clean-up) a cached plan.
+    It is a parameter that determines the time threshold for deciding whether to recompile (clean-up) a cached plan.
 It is also used when searching for a candidate plan to remove when there is no space in the plan cache.
 This parameter can be set in minutes, with a default value of 360 minutes.

 **max_filter_pred_cache_entries**